JPMorgan keeps up suspense over metal exchange sale

 "I believe when it comes to the crunch there will be a pretty good endorsement of the sale.
 My gut feeling is it will receive significant support that will take us over the 75 percent threshold," the senior executive said.

-Goldman Sachs, the LME's second-largest shareholder, is believed to favour the deal, which was unanimously endorsed by the LME's board.
+Goldman Sachs (GS.N), the LME's second-largest shareholder, is believed to favor the deal, which was unanimously endorsed by the LME's board.
 A Goldman Sachs representative is on the LME board.

 LME Chief Executive Martin Abbott said this week he is confident that shareholders, with some persuasion, will approve HKEx's offer.